Kukun7610/device_motorola_athene-dosp/README.md

 Device Tree for Moto G4/G4 Plus (athene)
 ===========================================

-The Moto G4/G4 Plus (codenamed _"athene"_) is a mid-range smartphone from Motorola Mobility.
+The Moto G4/G4 Plus (codenamed:- "athene") is a mid-range smartphone from Motorola Mobility.
 It was released in May,2016.

 Basic   | Spec Sheet